 If you live in a warm climate you probably need an AC to achieve a temperature that’s low enough.
-If you don’t have an AC and it’s regularly too hot to sleep you can use fans and wet sheets to bring down your body temperature.
+If you don’t have an AC and it’s regularly too hot to sleep.
+You can use fans and moist sheets to bring down your body temperature.
 The fans make the water evaporate from the wet sheet and this will cool the sheets down.

 4. Improve ventilation in your bedroom

 One thing many people aren’t aware of is that your bedroom needs to be well ventilated.
-When we breathe we produce carbon dioxide or CO2.
+When we breathe we produce carbon dioxide.
 This really isn’t a problem in open spaces and in the outdoors because the levels will stay constant.

-When we are inside this changes however.
-If you live in an older house without mechanical ventilation, it’s possible the levels of carbon dioxide will increase during the night enough to disturb sleep.
+When we are inside this changes, however.
+If you live in an older house without assisted ventilation, it’s possible the levels of carbon dioxide will increase during the night enough to disturb sleep.